Here are the Budget Friendly Tiny House Ideas we used to remodel our beach cottage to create storage and make the one-bedroom cottage feel large.

 When creating more space within a tiny house, neutral colors are essential.
 All the rooms are painted in shades of white by Benjamin Moore.

 While replacing the windows, the window treatments were removed, and two-inch wooden blinds were installed.

 In addition, to allow each room to flow into the next, the new flooring is consistent through out.

 Finally, the living room is ready for an update.

 After opening the space between the living room and kitchen, it was time to add the bar.

-In order to take advantage of the new eating area in the living room, the furniture needed to be flipped.
+The furniture needed to be flipped to take advantage of the new eating area in the living room.

 The IKEA club chairs and thrifted console table create a cozy TV viewing area next to the open bar.

 The opposite corner of the living room also looks completely different with the addition of the accent wall.
 This is one tiny house idea that I wasn’t sure about.
 I was concerned the dark wall would make the room feel smaller.

 Instead of making the space feel smaller, the darker accent wall adds dimension to the tiny room.
 Therefore, it’s a perfect solution for a tiny house idea.